§24.9. Quality early literacy initiative; legislative findings; development; criteria;

 kindergarten through third grade including special education students.

-(2) Develop a literacy assessment to assess the literacy level of each public school
+(2) Develop or select a literacy screener to assess the literacy level of each public

-(a) In developing the literacy assessment, the department shall consider:
+(a) In developing or selecting the literacy screener, the department shall consider:

-(i) The scientific validity and reliability of the literacy assessment.
+(i) The scientific validity and reliability of the literacy screener.

-(ii) The time required to conduct the literacy assessment, with the intention to
+(ii) The time required to conduct the literacy screener, with the intention to minimize

-(iii) The cost of administering the literacy assessment.
+(iii) The cost of administering the literacy screener.

 (iv) The timeliness and ease in reporting the results to teachers, administrators, and